rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 0. Navigate into the base folder.

-   PROTIP: Terraform acts only on the current directory, and does not recurse into sub directories.
+   PROTIP: Terraform commands act only on the current directory, and does not recurse into sub directories.

 0. View the development.tfvars file: